Guthrie Theater to reopen its doors

 The grand playhouse on the Minneapolis riverfront plans to reopen its building to the public July 8 — about 16 months after canceling performances and closing its doors because of the COVID-19 pandemic.

-The theater will do a seven-play season starting with a limited-run production of an as-yet unannounced show in October followed by a new production of "A Christmas Carol," its beloved holiday classic.
+The theater will stage a seven-play slate starting with a limited-run production of an as yet unannounced show in October followed by a new production of "A Christmas Carol," its beloved holiday classic.

 "After a year marked by the profound loss of lives and livelihoods due to the pandemic, it brings me great hope to share our reopening plans with the community and know that we will be gathering at the theater again soon," Haj said.